gopher-fleece/gleece-vscode-extension/README.md

 A powerful Visual Studio Code extension designed to enhance your Gleece API development experience by providing intelligent annotation highlighting and improved code visibility.

-> ⚠️ **Beta Version Notice**: This extension is currently in beta.
-While fully functional, you may encounter occasional issues.
-Please report any bugs or suggestions in our [GitHub issues](https://github.com/gopher-fleece/gleece-vscode-extension/issues).

 ## ✨ Features

-- **Syntax Highlighting**: Specialized highlighting for Gleece annotations
-- **Enhanced Code Visibility**: Improved readability of Gleece-specific code elements
+- **Syntax Highlighting**: Improved readability of Gleece-specific elements
-- **Real-time Processing**: Instant visual feedback as you code
+- **Real-time Processing**: Instant visual feedback as you write
+- **Warning & Error Indicators**: Real-time markers and tips
+- **Documentation Tooltips**: Instant documentation on hover for Gleece elements
+- **Parameter Hints**: Function parameter information and suggestions
+- **Code Actions**: Quick fixes and refactoring suggestions

 ## 🔍 What is Gleece?

 Gleece is a powerful Go framework that simplifies API development through intuitive annotations.
 It provides a structured approach to building robust and maintainable APIs in Go.
 For more information about Gleece and its capabilities, visit the [Gleece project repository](https://github.com/gopher-fleece/gleece#readme).

-## 🚀 Highlighting
+## 📸 How it is looks like?

 ## With Gleece Extension
 ![Screenshot](https://raw.githubusercontent.com/gopher-fleece/gleece-vscode-extension/refs/heads/main/resources/after.png)